 A lifelong enthusiast of lighting and sound technology, I’ve been lighting shows and setting up PA systems since childhood.
 I’ve worked on over 50 theatre shows, and have sound-engineered live events, from weddings to festivals, for around 30 years.
 I’ve done gigs in halls, theatres, fields, churches, car parks, greens and barns.

 If you hire me, I like to take a supportive and pragmatic approach to delivering your wishes.
-You can see that in my Facebook reviews.
+You can see that in my Facebook reviews and Google reviews.
 I think professionalism is important – you don’t want a bad attitude to take the shine off your event.

 Having ‘all the gear’ is no good if I’ve got no idea how to use it!
 With a degree in electronic and communication engineering, I’ve got a decent background in what’s going on inside all those black boxes.
 Sometimes, it helps fix problems faster and get the job done better.